What is the best way to become an electrician?

 This is largely attributed to an ageing workforce coming into retirement.

 There is a lack of new entrants to the sector, as a result of apprenticeships or meaningful electrician training routes not being available in recent years.

 If you are looking to switch careers, ditch the office job and embark on a more active professional path, then you could find yourself very much in demand.

 The main role of an electrician is to install, test and maintain electrical wiring, equipment, appliances and fixtures in a wide range of applications, from domestic to commercial settings.

-From assessing plans and planning the layout of wiring to fitting fuse boxes and circuit breakers, your day-to-day tasks will be varied and keep you on your toes.
+From assessing plans and planning the layout of wiring to fitting fuse boxes and circuit breakers, your day-to-day tasks as an electrician will be varied and keep you on your toes.

 These qualifications are usually completed while working.
-You will need additional training if you wish to branch out into solar, for example.
+You will need additional training if you wish to branch out into solar PV, for example.

 Another popular route is to complete an Electrotechnical Apprenticeship.

 This combines on-the-job training with study at a college or training centre, and usually lasts for two-four years.